 In this case, Hurricane Preparedness is that secret play that can make the difference in loss of property and lives.
 It is for that reason that we have participated with NOAA, FEMA and other organizations in sharing these public service announcements.
 We have been covering hurricane preparedness for years, so if you still need more information, you can check out some of our other articles which can be found via links in our Hurricane Zone page.

-We've just read some disturbing news, published by the American Red Cross, about how Despite Sandy’s Damage, U.S. Coastal Residents Still Unprepared.
+We are reminded about some disturbing news, published by the American Red Cross, about how Despite Sandy’s Damage, U.S. Coastal Residents Still Unprepared.

 An infographic on the survey findings can be viewed here.